 When you think of infections, you probably don’t think of your bladder or kidney.
-But these two organs can get infected, and it’s important to know the common symptoms so you can seek help.
+But these two organs can get infected, and it’s important to know the common symptoms to seek help.

 When your kidneys are affected, you may have a fever, extreme fatigue, and nausea.
-Your urine will be dark yellow, and you may also feel a little nauseous.
+Your urine will be dark yellow, and you may feel slightly nauseous.

-In urinary tract infections such as urethritis or cystitis, the infection may travel to both the bladder and the kidneys if untreated.
+In urinary tract infections such as urethritis or cystitis, the condition may travel to the bladder and the kidneys if untreated.

-Kidney infections are generally caused by bacteria that enter through the urethra and then enter into the urinary tract system, where they multiply rapidly.
+Kidney infections are caused by bacteria that enter through the urethra and into the urinary tract system, where they multiply rapidly.

-In order to prevent this from happening, one should stay hydrated, urinate often and never wipe from front to back after urinating (this spreads bacteria around) to avoid spreading bacteria all around your body.
+To prevent this from happening, one should stay hydrated, urinate and never wipe from front to back after urinating (this spreads bacteria around) to avoid spreading bacteria all around your body.

 Bladder Infection vs Kidney Infection